GameDev46/physics_engine/README.md

 **Front Side Mouse Button / Q Key** - Create a new node **Back Side Mouse Button / E Key over node** - Destroy the node

+If you wish to edit the program or just change the UI or colours to your liking, open the [main C++ file](/Physics%20Engine%20V0.4.1/main.cpp) using an appropriate code editing software and then when you are finished editing the code simply run the command...

+<pre>g++ main.cpp -o physicsEngineModded.exe -O1 -Wall -std=c++11 -Wno-missing-braces -I include/ -L lib/ -lraylib -lopengl32 -lgdi32 -lwinmm</pre>

+...to compile your new code into an exe file.
+You will however need to install the g++ compiler if you haven't already done so, but a useful tutorial can be found on the [official VS code website](https://code.visualstudio.com/docs/cpp/config-mingw) (note that this is for both C and C++).
+Once this is done simply run the physicsEngineModded.exe file and watch as your changes come to life in your new version!

 # Screenshots

 <p>